 I understood that those of us, who have had extreme experiences with pain, trauma, deteriorating health, and by some kind of magic are given the ability to translate the images of hope that manifest during extreme events in our lives.
 That these people, call them outsiders if you will, have an integral part to play in building a bridge between science and art.
 Health and Illness.

 Outsider Art is not simply a shelter for deranged personalities.
 The outsider artist has a mastery of the imagination.
 Wherein the outsider develops the ability to investigate the source of illness in the individual, community, or civilization as a whole.
 The image is then extracted and transcribed on a physical medium by reliving the individuals experience with pain and trauma sometimes for days, weeks, in my case even a year, possessed by the image.
 It is the pull of the inner self which leads the artist into a highly specific, special category of altered state where trauma becomes the vehicle to a higher plane of consciousness.

 THE OUTSIDER ART PROGRAM exists to GUIDE people with health issues be it Mind or Body the opportunity to express their health experience through the creation of art.
-Additionally, we provide artists the opportunity to earn income from the sale of their artwork and to pursue a livelihood as a visual artist through yearly outsider art exhibitions.

 A key focus of the outsider art program is to support those in their healing process by offering mentorship, space, artistic education and the knowhow for those who wish to become self-employed artists in creating and operating a successful future out of what has been considered a debilitating traumatic experience.